SQMah/Art-Style-Transfer-Video/art-style-transfer/README.md

   --u U, --url U        URL to the tf hub model.
   --r R, --resolution R
                         Resolution of the smallest dimension of the input.
+  --w W, --write W      Whether or not to write the output.
 ```